artefactual/atom-docs/user-manual/glossary/glossary.rst

     Corporate Bodies, Persons and Families* (ISAAR).
 ISAAR defines authority record as "The authorized form of name combined with other information elements that identify and describe the named entity and may also point to other related authority records."
-See :doc:`Entity types <../overview/entity-types>` and :doc:`Authority records
+See :ref:`entity-types` and :ref:`authority-records`.
-    <../add-edit-content/authority-records>`.

   Boolean search
     Boolean searching is a particular application of what is known as Boolean